The University of Massachusetts Amherst

 My teaching and research interests include the politics of war law, transnational advocacy networks, protection of civilians, humanitarian disarmament, and the role of popular culture in global human security policy.
 I have a particular interest in the gap between intentions and outcomes among advocates of human security.
 I work with...Read more

 My research is focused on law and immigration politics, and I have a particular interest in migrant categorization and the concept of a refugee.
-My published work has examined how the United States and other liberal democracies use administrative agencies and courts to adjudicate migration and citizenship questions, and the political...Read more
+My published work...Read more

 Photograph of Paul Musgrave

-Paul Musgrave is assistant professor of political science at the University of Massachusetts Amherst.
-He studies U.S. foreign policy, international relations theory, and how oil revenues change political institutions.
+Paul Musgrave is associate professor of political science at the University of Massachusetts Amherst.
+He studies U.S. foreign policy, international relations theory, and how the two intersect.
 His research has appeared in International Organization, International Studies QuarterlyComparative Political StudiesAmerican Politics Review, and International Theory.
-He has written for The Washington...Read more
+He has written for The Washington Post, Foreign...Read more

 Dr. Rowen's research focuses on the use of law to redress mass atrocity and aid vulnerable groups.
 She is the founding director of UMass' Center for Justice, Law, and Societies, www.umasscjls.org and a research affiliate with the UMass Center of Excellence for Specialty Courts.
-Dr. Rowen's current projects examine the citizen-state relations...Read more
+Dr. Rowen's current projects examine relationships between immigration...Read more